RestoreMonarchy/ServersList/README.md

 ![An image example](https://i.imgur.com/vGHhCNd.png)

 #### If you still need help with set up, feel free to ask me for it on my Discord https://discord.gg/dCHkuxS

+*Regards to TermsGames for making me do this*